 The Associate in Applied Science degree (A.A.S.) is awarded to students who are interested in entering the work force upon graduation.
 These career oriented courses of study provide hands-on experience.
-The A.A.S. degree has fewer general education requirements and is therefore not intended for students who wish to transfer to a four-year college or university upon graduation.
+Students who would like to transfer should meet with an academic advisor to ensure that all necessary requirements are met.